AhmedAbouelkher/spock-websocket/README.md

 - [ ] Provide more comprehensive demo of the project on the web and mobile side.
 - [ ] Build an Android native app and an iOS native app to connect to the websocket server.
 - [ ] Implement end-to-end encryption for the messages.
+- [ ] Users can delete and edit their chat messages.

 ## Pre-requisites